RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

 such that $U_l = \Phi_l U_H$ with $U_H \equiv \tfrac{1}{\sqrt{2}} [1 \ 1; 1\ \text{-}1]$ the Hadamard matrix that switches to symmetric/antisymmetric combinations.
 Diagonalizing $S_l$ thus leads to the fully orthonormal bath modes (with hat now),

-where an additional unitary $P_l$ was left-multiplied as an arbitrary rotation or phases to obtain the final bathmodes $\hat{c}_{l\etaI}$.
+where an additional unitary $P_l$ was left-multiplied as an arbitrary rotation or phases to obtain the final bath modes $\hat{c}_{l\etaI}$.
 It obviously leaves the fermionic levels orthonormal, i.e., canonical. \EQ{eq:fortho:1} can be written more compactly using spinor notation in $\etaI \in \{+,-\}$ (all for spin-up here),

 thus having,

 The overlap of the $\tilde{c}$ states in \Eq{eq:fortho:1b} is consistent with \Eq{eq:ctilde:overlap}, since $\{ \tilde{c}_{l\etaI}, \tilde{c}^\dagger_{l'\etaI'} \} = \tfrac{\pi}{\Gamma \Delta\epsilon_l} (T_l^{\,} T_l^\dagger)_{\etaI\etaI'}$ with (all for spin up here)